mstsurnalyakter/node-express-documentation/README.md

     res.send("<h1> Welcome to post request of express server </h1>");
   });

+  // put is for updating multiple property
+  // patch is for updating one property

   app.put("/user", (req, res) => {
     res.send("<h1> Welcome to put request of express server </h1>");
   });